 - Car-share.
 Find out how many people at work drive along the same route as you, then arrange a car-share system.
 Alternatively, invest in a bicycle and cycle to work – it’s a great way to stay fit.
 Even getting the bus or train is a better alternative than sitting in the car on your own.

 - Fix leaks.
 Leaky taps are a horrendous waste of water, which not only adds to your water bill, but is a drain on the earth’s natural resources.
-Get it fixed as soon as possible.
+Therefore, it is better to get these faulty fixtures fixed with the help of skilled technicians (who are available at Mac-Vik Plumbing & Heating Co and similar firms) as soon as possible.